 (Image: Pexels)

-“Analytics are a key factor in the ongoing success of a PPC campaign, and surprisingly, most companies are not doing it right,” says Sam Yadegar, CEO of HawkSEM.
+“Analytics are a key factor in the ongoing success of a PPC campaign,” says Sam Yadegar, CEO of HawkSEM.
+“And surprisingly, most companies are not doing it right.”

 “Simply tracking conversions from a campaign or channel level will not provide the necessary details on what needs to be done to grow conversions and scale profitably.”

 So what metrics should you be tracking to understand your PPC performance and identify ways to improve?
-Let’s dive in.
+Here are the top 10:

 2. Cost per click (CPC)